Home » Events » Tesselaar Tulip Festival

 This is a great time to enjoy a day out in the tulips without the rush of school holidays.
 Need another reason?
 The tickets are specially discounted for these weeks only!

-There will be a bus charter on the weekends and Public Holidays to make things easy for you.
+They charter buses on weekends and Public Holidays to make things easy for you.
 Buses depart Lilydale Station (to meet the train) and deliver you to our door.
-The cost is just $5pp, and children 16 and under (when accompanied by an adult) ride free.
+The cost is just $5 per person, and children 16 and under (when accompanied by an adult) ride free.
+The bus departs from Bay B.

 98 Comments